Working with us is a transparent and hassle-free experience.

 With this in mind, we are about to discuss the cost of paying an expert like laneways.Agency vs. doing it all yourself.
 This article is designed to help you with the making the correct choice.
 It’s better to understand the cost now, rather than later.

 After all, you’re learning to use an entirely new software.
-The ins and outs of all its functionalities.
+The ins and outs of all its functionalities and its security features.
 In fact, it’s generally accepted that a minimum of 100 hours may be required to learn and understand how to manage your WordPress site.
 That is, if you want to use it well and minimise the chances of technical issues occurring.

 In short, you should be time conscious when it comes to hiring a developer vs. DIY.
 Managing your site is a 24/7/365 job because if things go wrong, it will likely happen at odd times!
 So if your site goes down during Sunday lunch – get your laptop out!
 However, if you love learning new things and are willing to commit the time, there is nothing to stop you learning how to manage your own site.

 If you have other business matters to oversee though, worrying about things like backups and updates could take a toll.
 In addition, DIY also requires changing/ improving layout, choosing themes and security checks.

 If you’re time poor, maybe lean towards hiring a developer to do all that for you.
 They are likely to have done this dozens of times.
 Therefore, they’re more likely to know how to do it properly and efficiently.
 The bottom line, they’re paying full focus on making sure your website is looking great and running as smoothly as possible.

 Do you still feel you could manage the website all on your own?
 If so, great.
 It’s a fun skill to learn.
 In fact, there are some great online courses out there.
 Be warned, paying for courses online can be pricey.
 However, there are many free online YouTube video courses too.